Automate AWS Lambda Layer Creation with Python and Shell Scripts

 do

-pip install "$item" -t build/python/lib/python$pythonVersion/site-packages
+pip install --platform manylinux2014_x86_64 "$item" -t build/python/lib/python$pythonVersion/site-packages

 done